makoetting/github-trello/README.md

 Now the server should be running on Heroku.

 ###Set up GitHub
-Simply add you your Heroku app url + "/posthook" as a WebHook url under "Admin" for your repository.
+Simply add you your Heroku app url + "/posthook-github" as a WebHook url under "Admin" for your repository.
 Example:

 `http://crazy-cow-123.herokuapp.com/posthook`

+###Set up Heroku Deployment Hook
+Add HTTP Post Heroku Deployment hook and point the hook to Heroku app url + "/posthook-heroku"

 *--enjoy*